 An additional consideration is whether to purchase medical accounting software as best-of-breed or in suite, as part of a larger medical practice management system.
 Practice management platforms will handle the majority of the healthcare organization’s business functions, from reporting to accounting to patient scheduling.
 Visit our medical practice management buyer’s guide for more information about these systems.

 Healthcare organizations may choose to supplement their existing medical billing software with a more robust accounting platform if the billing system lacks core accounting features.
 Buyers purchasing best-of-breed or standalone software should first ensure the product integrates with the existing software in place at the organization.

 The most critical factor to consider in selecting your healthcare/social services accounting software is your size and type of organization.
 A hospital provides a large number of disparate services, whereas a private practice may have only a handful of physicians within a single specialty.
 Inpatient facilities track patients differently than outpatient facilities.
 For example, phthalmologists will need to monitor retail sales, while a cardiologist does not.
 Social services, palliative/hospice care and rehab all have their own unique needs, too.
 Therefore, it’s essential to ensure your software solution is designed to handle the accounting functions that meet your facility’s unique needs.

 When evaluating these systems, buyers should consider the following:

 - Do you bill primarily to insurance companies, Medicare/Medicaid, patients or a combination?

 - Will you also need electronic medical records (a.k.a. electronic health records) software, or do you already have software that will need to be compatible with your new accounting system?

 - Will you be storing any patient-sensitive information in your accounting software?

-- Can the software generate the appropriate reporting documents for auditors?
+- Can it generate the appropriate reporting documents for auditors?

-- Does the software scrub medical claims and reconcile insurance billing with explanation of benefits forms?
+- Does it scrub medical claims and reconcile insurance billing with explanation of benefits forms?